Elder Living Resources (06)

 Taking a trip?
 There are a few tips for elder travel that will make your adventure much easier to enjoy.
 Tips for traveling seniors include leaving a detailed itinerary with friends at home including your schedule and contact information for places you are visiting.
 Trip insurance is a great idea if your trip gets cancelled.
 Another good tip is to reserve hotel rooms with specially equipped rooms first.
 Especially for elders, bring an ample supply of your medication in the original containers.
 Do not use pill cases and bring copies of your prescriptions and if possible, carry a letter from your doctor about your medicines.
 More tips for traveling seniors are included here, a great checklist to browse before you book your next trip!

 If you’re thinking about your retirement years, you’ll want to focus on your home.
-Will your mortgage be paid off?
-Is your Social Security in order?
-How long will you work?
 Will you stay at your current home?
 If so, this article includes great tips for making your home retirement and senior-friendly.
 Tips include creating additional closets, preparing the toilet area with a support handle, installing a step-in shower, adding an alarm system, adding safe floor coverings and more.
 There are plenty of ways to get your home retirement ready and this article will help you get your home ready to maintain elder health.
 If you visit with some of the older folks in your life, they will tell you how important it is to have sturdy handrails, walking paths that are level and free from clutter, and everyday necessities that are within easy reach.
 A little planning and a little remodeling during your working years could make your retirement days a lot more carefree, says the article author.

 |